Locations:

 Tetralogy of Fallot

-Tetralogy of Fallot is a heart condition you’re born with that makes it hard to get enough oxygen to your body because of four abnormalities in your heart’s structure.
-Surgery in infancy repairs the issues and helps blood flow better, but you’ll need lifelong follow-ups with a provider.
-Even after surgery, you may need to limit sports activities.
+Tetralogy of Fallot is a congenital heart condition, which means it’s present at birth.
+ToF makes it hard to get enough oxygen to your body because of four issues in your heart’s structure.
+Surgery in infancy repairs the problems and helps blood flow better, but you’ll need lifelong follow-ups with a provider.

-Tetralogy of Fallot is a heart condition in which a baby is born with four abnormalities in how their heart developed.
-These issues make it hard for the baby’s heart to send enough oxygen to their entire body.
+Tetralogy of Fallot (ToF) is a condition in which a baby has four abnormalities in their heart at birth.
+These issues make it hard for your baby’s heart to send enough oxygen to their entire body.
+This matters because your body needs oxygen to function.

 Advertisement